thekoenekamp/thekoenekamp/README.md

-## About me
+## About

 - Christoph Könekamp leads Nerve Global, a blockchain-focused company providing a peer-to-peer payment and reward mechanism for social media enthusiasts.
 This initiative operates as a global and borderless enterprise.

+- He developed a cross-chain DEX that achieved a peak TVL of $8 million on blockchains such as Polygon, Aurora, and Harmony.

+- Recently, Christoph also established a cross-chain bridge on LayerZero.
+This bridge tackles the complex challenges of omnichain operations.
+It sets itself apart with its solid infrastructure, unparalleled security through    a unique commitment mechanism, quick transactions via single-sided liquidity pools, efficient protocol fees, and a system designed to negate impermanent loss risks.
+Notably, it supports more than seven chains, including      Ethereum, Arbitrum One, and Optimism.

 - With over five years of experience in the blockchain industry, Christoph is recognized for his commitment, client-centric approach, and performance-driven attitude.
 Beyond his technical acumen, he excels in advising on       strategic blockchain applications.
 His ability to convey complex ideas in an accessible manner allows him to connect with a broad audience, reflecting the evolving needs and interests of today's generation.

-- Love reading books on personal development & financial literacy.
-My favorite ones are Atomic Habbits by James Clear in the genre of personal development and Rich Dad Poor Dad by Robert Kiyosaki in the genre of financial literacy.

-- Love traveling

 ## Honors & Awards